Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 Target varaiable is Loan_Status: Loan approval status (Y = Yes, N = No)

-# Purpose and Prediction
+# Objective and Background

+Loans play a significant role in economic growth.
+They facilitate investments and technological advancement for Businesses.
+At the individual level, Loans seems crucial in America.
+From Homwownership, Education, Car, Personal Development, loan enable individuals to pursue their dreams and achieve financial stability.
+A loan however is not always guaranteed despite meeting minimum requirement.
+Loans approval requirement can be complex.

 The goal of this project is to predict whether a loan application will be approved (Loan_Status) based on various applicant features.
 This prediction is crucial for financial institutions to automate and streamline the loan approval process, ensuring efficient use of resources and improving customer satisfaction.
+Moreover, we will be able to provide an analysis on key determinants to achieve loan approval.

 ## Process Overview
 The project involved several stages: